alberand/Blog/content/weak_directive.md

 Summary: Using Linker's directive '#pragma weak' to define optional functions or use it for debugging
 Lang: en

-From this very [interesting article][1] about linking of executables I find out that there exist a `#pragma weak foofunction` directive.
-It tells linker to handle the following function as weakly defined.
-What it means is that if linker fails to find definition (implementation) of the function it will skip it and won't show any errors.
+From this very [interesting article][1] about linking of executables I found out that there exist a `#pragma weak foofunction` directive.
+It tells linker to handle the function as weakly defined.
+What it means is that if linker fails to find definition (implementation) of the function it will skip the function and won't show any errors.
 In this note I will demonstrate how does it work.

 [TOC]

-## Demo application
+# Example Application

-Firstly, let's create a simple example to work with:
+Let's create a simple example:

 ```c
 #pragma weak debug